sinpaiiii/MarvelBlog/README.md

 The club was inaugurated  on **15th September, 2021**, the *co-ordinators* have kept the lab up and running since then.
 On December, 2021 the first batch of *students* entered the lab after shortlisting about thirty out of a hundred applicants.
 The first batch officially ended the level one of their respective domains on June.
 (The above-mentioned roles will be briefly discussed below)

 ## Domains
-There are **five domains** in MARVEL, out of which the students are alloted one.
+There are **five domains** in MARVEL, out of which the students are allotted one.
 Each domain has *three levels* and each level contains *certain number of tasks*.
-The students are espected to completed their set of tasks and submit a report before the start ofnext batch.
+The students are expected to complete their set of tasks and submit a report before the start of next batch.
 The domains are as follows:
 - [IoT](https://hub.uvcemarvel.in/course/IOT-001)
 - [AI-ML](https://hub.uvcemarvel.in/course/AI-ML-001)
 - [Design and Prototyping](https://hub.uvcemarvel.in/course/D-P-001)